gsaaad/Mobile-Porfolio/README.md

 ### Description

-- This project's aim is to create a mobile friendly portfolio website that can has easy navigation and simple CTA
+- This project's aim is to create a mobile friendly portfolio that has easy navigation and simple interactions with a designated theme
+- Used best practise workflow to build Portfolio from Mobile -> Tablet -> Larger screens and adjusting Media Qurries along the way

 ### Built-with